Enable Zettelstore to start automatically on Linux

 Since there is no such thing as the one Linux, there are too many different ways to automatically start Zettelstore.

 Yet another way is to make use of the middleware that is provided.
-Many Linux distributions make use of systemd, which allows to start processes on behalf of an user.
+Many Linux distributions make use of systemd, which allows to start processes on behalf of a user.
 On the command line, adapt the following script to your own needs and execute it:

 # mkdir -p "$HOME/.config/systemd/user"